Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 And, in Clara’s case, quietly enjoying the view.

 It was an entertaining hour, though.
 The minutes just...vanished.
-As the work wound down the banter got more frequent and less civilized, until Walsh and Daar seemed to be plunging headlong into a series of progressively less and less appropriate---and less plausible---anecdotes that nobody seemed to know how to stop.
+As the work wound down the banter got more frequent and less civilized, until Walsh and Daar seemed to be plunging headlong into a series of progressively less and less appropriate - and less plausible - anecdotes that nobody seemed to know how to stop.

 That was, until Coombes looked up, straightened up, and spoke in a low voice.